petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 "You think you stole enough info?"
 Barbie replied "I don't know.
-The Agency director left her laptop running in the conference room for over three hours; the WiFi chipset firmware exploit I used grabbed thousands of those ridiculous Powerpoint slides all the Agency brass make.
+The Agency director left her laptop running in the conference room; the WiFi chipset firmware exploit I used grabbed thousands of those ridiculous Powerpoint slides all the Agency brass make.
 Scariest three hours of my life, though I don't think their internal network auditing is anywhere near good enough to have caught me.
 But that's all I have, no real tech details."